leshadya/SmartRoomController/README.md

 INFLUX_BUCKET=sensor_data
 ```

 *Note: The project code uses `test.mosquitto.org` as the MQTT Broker.
-If you wish to use a local broker, you can update the `BROKER` variable in `main.py`.*
+If you wish to use a local broker, you can update the `BROKER` variable in `main.py` and the `Broker Address` in the Unity Inspector.*

 ---

 ## ▶️ Running the Project

-Open your terminal and navigate to the project directory.
+Step 1: Open your terminal and navigate to the project directory.
 To start the application, run the main file `main.py`:

 ```bash
 cd Python-Files